All Products

 4. Summary

-This topic explained the design of HTTPDNS startup endpoints and provided a list of endpoints for different regions.
-The multiple IPs + domain name architecture avoids reliance on the local DNS and provides a fallback mechanism for extreme scenarios.
+HTTPDNS startup endpoints use the multiple IPs + domain name architecture to avoid reliance on the local DNS and provide a fallback mechanism for extreme scenarios.

-Next, use the scheduling API of a startup endpoint to obtain the IP address of the resolution service.
-For more information about the scheduling service API, see Scheduling service API.
+Next, call the scheduling API of a startup endpoint to obtain the resolution service IP address.
+For more information, see Scheduling service API.